 There will be some instances when a brand claims they don’t have a budget — it’s up to you whether or not you want to move forward with a product exchange.

 If you want to get paid, a good response to that statement would be:

 ”Thank you for letting me know!
 At this time, I’m only focused on paid partnerships, therefore, I’ll have to decline moving forward.
 If you have a bigger budget in the future, feel free to reach out then!
 I’d love to partner with you on a campaign.”

 Another response can be:

-“Due to the time and resources I use to create content, I’m not able to accept gifted/unpaid projects at this time.
+“Due to the time and resources I use to create content, I’m not able to accept gifted/unpaid projects.
 I’d love to discuss a paid partnership in the future when you have an increase in your budget.
-Thank you for the opportunity and I hope we can work together in the future!”
+Thank you for the opportunity and I hope we can work together!”

 Do Your Research